30 Apr The Rapidly Changing World of Professional Services

-If you delay making the changes that will be required to adapt to the new way of doing business, you are at risk of having to undergo a radical transformation of your company in the not-so-distant future.
+If you delay making the changes that will be required to adapt to the new way of doing business, you are at risk of having to undergo a radical transformation of your company in the not-too-distant future.
 It goes without saying that the transformation of your business model will always be easier if you proceed incrementally and/or by sector.
 Take advantage of that time to explore new market opportunities and/or develop new service offerings.

 You can find inspiration in the principles of continuous improvement management to ensure your change process will not weaken your company culture.
 Adopt a flexible organisational structure to facilitate the implementation of new digital technologies.
-And finally, never forget to stay focused on the core competencies that continue to add real value for your customers, today and in the future!
+And never forget to stay focused on the core competencies that continue to add real value for your customers, today and in the future!